newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 ![lab0-package](../screenshots/lab0_screen06.png)

+If you go into the `lab0-package` directory and run `npm install && npm start` you will be able to run your package!

 # For Consideration / Discussion

 - How do you use a nerdlet to build custom visaulizations?
 How do you access your account data?